sunilprajapati150/is210-week-06-synthesizing/README.rst

 You've been tasked with organizing a party.
 There are a large number of families attending with each family to receive its own table.
-A table may only seat a set number of people, so families in excess of that numer will need to be split across multiple tables but **will not** be combined with members of other families.
+A table may only seat a set number of people, so families in excess of that number will need to be split across multiple tables but **will not** be combined with members of other families.